By Morgan Pitts 5/29/2019

 If I switch to RNG from The Energy Co-op, what does that mean?

 When you switch to RNG from The Energy Co-op, gas will still be delivered to you by the same utility and your service will not be interrupted.
 You will see us listed as your gas supplier on the bill you receive from your gas utility.
 And, once The Energy Co-op becomes your gas supplier, we will begin to purchase Renewable Natural Gas credits on your behalf in addition to your gas supply.
-These credits are similar to Renewable Energy Certificates, which guarantee that the electricity you are using comes from wind and solar-powered generators when you choose to power your home with clean electricity.
+These credits are similar to Renewable Energy Certificates, which guarantee that the electricity you are using comes from wind and solar-powered generators when you choose to power your home with clean electricity through The Energy Co-op.
 In this case, the purchase of RNG credits guarantees that the gas you are using is coming from RNG projects and creates an incentive for waste facility operators to capture and use gas that would otherwise be wasted or flared.

 How does switching to RNG reduce my environmental footprint?

 As mentioned above, switching to RNG from conventional natural gas reduces the demand for environmentally intensive extraction practices such as fracking and drilling.
 But, did you know that it also reduces your carbon footprint?
 RNG is a carbon neutral energy source.
 When methane is captured from waste facilities and put to use instead of wasted by flaring on site, emissions that are a natural part of the decomposition process are put to work.
-Now, instead of extracting additional natural gas from the ground and putting that carbon into the atmosphere, you are harnessing a resource that is otherwise going to waste.
+Now, instead of extracting additional natural gas from the ground and putting that carbon into the atmosphere, you are harnessing a resource that is otherwise going to waste and polluting our atmosphere.

 Can I sign up for RNG?